skoveit/nostalgia/README.md

 **Traditional Command & Control (C2)** works exactly like a classic army: one central server (or domain) sits at the top, and every compromised machine (agent) phones home to it on a regular schedule to receive orders.
 This design is simple and fast, but it has a fatal weakness – it’s a single point of failure.
 As soon as defenders discover and block that one IP, domain, or server, the entire operation collapses instantly.
-Thousands of agents become blind and useless the moment their command center disappears.
+Thousands of agents become blind and useless the moment their command center disappears.<br><br>
 PHOENIX throws that model away:
 ![alt text](data/image.png)
 **No server.
 No domain.
-No single point of failure.
-You can't kill what has no head.**
+No single point of failure.** You can't kill what has no head.

 ## Why PHOENIX is a Game Changer